signalfx/splunk-otel-collector-chart/MIGRATION-FROM-SCK.md

 To migrate Fluentd's position files again:

-1. Stop OpenTelemetry Daemonset by deleting deployed Helm chart.
+1. Stop the OpenTelemetry DaemonSet by deleting deployed Helm chart.
 2. Delete the OpenTelemetry checkpoint files in the ```"/var/addon/splunk/otel_pos/"``` directory from Kubernetes nodes.
-3. Restart the new Helm chart Daemonset.
+3. Restart the new Helm chart DaemonSet.

 ## Step 1: Preparing your values.yaml file for migration